visioninhope/foundationallm/README.md

 Follow the [Starter Deployment instructions](./docs/deployment/deployment-starter.md) to get Foundationa**LLM** deployed in your Azure subscription.

+## Asking questions or need help?

+Use the [Github Issues](https://github.com/solliancenet/foundationallm/issues) to ask questions or get help.
+We are here to help you get started with Foundationa**LLM**.
+The Issues are also a great place to provide feedback or report bugs.
+We monitor the Issues and will respond to you as quickly as we can.
+Please remember to **Label** your issue with the appropriate tag so we can prioritize and respond to your issue quickly.
+Example of Labels include: `General Question`, `release 0.5.0`, `release 0.6.0`, `bug`, `feature request`, etc...

 ## Contributing to FoundationaLLM

 We are happy to accept contributions to the FoundationaLLM project in the form of feedback, bug reports, and pull requests.
 Please see [Contributing to FoundationaLLM](./CONTRIBUTING.md) for instructions.